daaimah123/Daaimah_Portfolio/README.md

 # PORTFOLIO-APP

-This is the implementaion code for the blog I have written '[How to create your portfolio website using React.js](https://medium.freecodecamp.org/portfolio-app-using-react-618814e35843)'
 - To run this project follow these steps ,
   - clone the repo using `git clone`
   - navigate to folder `portfolio-app`